LordChronic/cloudsurf-intern-chanse/README.md

-Welcome to the Cumzone, domain of the Godking, Heretic Denier of The Beast, Lord Chronic.
+Welcome to the domain of the Godking, Heretic Denier of The Beast, Lord Chronic.